 Can I use Wise everywhere overseas?

 Yes.
 You can use Wise in all the countries you have added (for free) to your account.
-Whether you’re paying for groceries in the USA, purchasing a public transport card in Austria, getting gifts for your family in London or buying concert tickets online, it can all be done with the Wise Borderless card.
-The system currently supports more than 50 currencies worldwide.
+Whether you’re paying for groceries in the USA, purchasing a public transport card in Austria, getting gifts for your family in London or buying concert tickets online, it can all be done with the Wise Multi-Currency card.
+The system currently supports more than 40 currencies worldwide.
 Therefore it is the perfect debit card for travellers and digital nomads.

 See all the things you can buy with your Wise debit card

 You can even change the PIN number that was assigned to your debit card.
 Can’t remember the PIN number?
 No worries.
 Just log into your Wise (formerly TransferWise) account via the app and you can view your current PIN number.
 Want to change your Wise PIN number?
-That can be done via an ATM that supports this service from MasterCard (Wise Borderless is a debit card from MasterCard).
+That can be done via an ATM that supports this service from MasterCard (Wise Multi-Currency is a debit card from MasterCard).
 So far, I’ve only seen this feature on ATMs in Austria.

 Have you used the feature to change your Wise PIN number elsewhere?
 Please post it in the comments and I’ll update this blog post.

-Who should apply for Wise Borderless?
+Who should apply for Wise Multi-Currency?

 Anyone who’s sick and tired of the high fees regular banks or credit card companies charge you when using your debit or credit card overseas.

-Wise Borderless is extremely useful for:
+Wise Multi-Currency is extremely useful for:

 - Frequent travellers and backpackers